In this Article

 - What is N-acetyl Cysteine?

 - Are there any interactions with medications?

 When inhaled (breathed into the lungs), it can also cause swelling in the mouth, runny nose, drowsiness, clamminess, and chest tightness.

 N-acetyl cysteine has an unpleasant odor that may make it hard to take.

-Special Precautions & Warnings:Pregnancy or breast-feeding: N-acetyl cysteine is POSSIBLY SAFE when taken by mouth, delivered through a hole in the windpipe, or breathed in.
-N-acetyl cysteine crosses the placenta, but there is no evidence so far linking it with harm to the unborn child or mother.
-However, N-acetyl cysteine should only be used in pregnant women when clearly needed, such as in cases of acetaminophen toxicity.
+Special Precautions & Warnings:Pregnancy or breast-feeding: N-acetyl cysteine is POSSIBLY SAFE when taken by mouth, delivered through a hole in the windpipe, or inhaled by women who are pregnant.
+N-acetyl cysteine crosses the placenta, but there is no evidence that it harms the unborn child or mother.
+But N-acetyl cysteine should only be used in pregnant women when medically needed.

 There is not enough reliable information about the safety of taking N-acetyl cysteine if you are breast-feeding.
 Stay on the safe side and avoid use.

 Allergy: Don't use N-acetyl cysteine if you are allergic to acetyl cysteine.

 Asthma: There is a concern that N-acetyl cysteine might cause bronchospasm in people with asthma if inhaled or taken by mouth or through a tube in the windpipe.
 If you take N-acetyl cysteine and have asthma, you should be monitored by your healthcare provider.

 Bleeding disorder.
 N-acetyl cysteine might slow blood clotting.
 There is concern that N-acetyl cysteine might increase the risk of bruising and bleeding in people with bleeding disorders.